-After months of hard work, I built the feature and launched it to production, and I thought, "Finally! my job is done.”
-When you buy an earphone on Shopee, you can select FPX as a payment method.
-Once you click the “pay" button, and the transaction is successful.
-I feel proud of my work.
+After months of hard work, I built the feature and released it into production.
+I thought, "Finally, my job is done!"
+Now, you can choose FPX as a payment option when purchasing earphones on Shopee.
+You complete the purchase after clicking the "pay" button, and I felt pleased with my work.

 However, imagine being visually impaired and relying on an accessibility tool to navigate the website.
 You'd be unaware that you have only 10 minutes to complete the transaction.
 The accessibility tool would read aloud every second, counting down and leaving you no time to complete your task.
 This was a real pain point that I hadn't considered.
 I didn't receive feedback from actual users until much later.

 I tried to address this issue, but it was nearly impossible in such a large company.
 When I spoke to business analysts, they said their job was done, as they were mainly concerned with profits.
 The designers claimed their job was done, preferring to create flashy animations rather than focus on accessibility.
 The engineers also insisted their job was done; they wanted to move on to machine learning and blockchain technologies.